Just because you can, doesn’t mean you should

 Why does this even matter?
 Well, the research suggests that when we draw on our signature strengths we’re happier and more productive.
 This has certainly been true for me.
 So, if you’re looking to move into a new role, think about what would best allow you to use your signature strengths.
 If you intend to stay put, think about how you could recraft your role a little to allow greater use of your strengths.
 What projects could you get involved in?
 How could you do your existing role a little differently?

-I wonder, how often are you in a ‘just because I can, doesn’t mean I should’ situation?
-What will you do differently?
+How often are you in a ‘just because I can, doesn’t mean I should’ situation?
+So, what can you do differently?

 Not sure what your signature strengths are or how to apply them?
-You can start by doing the VIA Character Strengths Survey, or the Gallup Strengths Survey.
 Not sure how to apply your strengths at work to allow you to do the best job you can?
 Not sure what you would like to be doing?
-Let’s connect and we can work through this together.
+Book your Discovery and Strategy Session today